Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "INVALID_SELFPOST","both `text` and `richtext_json` were specified"
-   "TOO_LONG","the `title` or `text` is too long" "NO_SELFS","the subreddit doesn't allow text posts"
+   "TOO_LONG","the `title` or `text` is too long" "NO_SELFS","the subreddit doesn't allow text posts" "MISSING_VIDEO_URLS","The `video_poster_url` was empty or not specified when a video post is being made.

+   *\"This community requires a video link and a post link\"* -> url" "ALREADY_SUB","The given link has already been submitted to the subreddit.

+   *\"This community doesn't allow links to be posted more than once, and this link has already been shared\"* -> url"

+|

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"